gregglind/experiments-engineer-challenges/focus-noisy-tab/SPEC.md

 - When the user clicks on the `BrowserAction` button,

-  - If there is a tab playing audio,
+  - If one or more tabs are playing audio,
-    **Focus that tab** (bring it to the foreground)
+    **Focus the first tab** that is playing audio  (bring it to the foreground)

-- Use the `recordData` function in places where recording data would help the Product manager to make choices about the feature or understand if the feature is successful.
+- Use the `recordData` function in the following places, where recording data would help the Product manager to make choices about the feature or understand if the feature is successful:
+  - Whenever the button is clicked.
+  - Proposal: When the button is clicked, indicate in the event payload (in the fields object) how many tabs are playing audio at the time it was clicked (note: the current implementation does not do this).

 ## Assets